 About the GGDC

-The GGDC provides unique information on economic growth and development in the form of easily accessible datasets, along with comprehensive documentation.
-These data are publically available which enables researchers and policy makers from all over the world to analyse productivity, structural change, and economic growth in detail.
+The GGDC provides unique information on comparative trends in the world economy in the form of easily accessible datasets, along with comprehensive documentation.
+These data are made publicly available, which enables researchers and policy makers from all over the world to analyse productivity, structural change, and economic growth in detail.
 This includes the Penn World Tables, the World Input-Output Database (WIOD) and the Maddison Historical Statistics.